 I just got back from East Asia with my mother.
-Because Dad had to go there for a long business trip and was afraid we'd miss our annual summer vacation, he told us to meet in Japan so that we could travel with him while he worked.
-It was an quite a long trip as Mom and I spent about eight days each in Japan and China.
-The journey was rather exhausting because of its length but was also loads of fun.
-Below is the trip report, although it's quite long!
+Because Dad is there on a business trip and didn't want us to miss our annual summer vacation, he told us to meet in Japan so that we could travel with him while he worked.
+Mom and I spent about eight days each in Japan and China.
+The trip was exhausting but also loads of fun.
+Read on to find out what we did!

 Days 1 and 2

 There was little time for preparations as Dad had asked us to meet him in Japan just two days earlier.
 Despite the hectic schedule, the two of us managed to get everything in order.
 We took the shuttle to the airport and boarded our flight to Tokyo.

 The movies kept me occupied during the long ride.
 X2 and Shanghai Knights were my favorites, although Treasure Planet and Atlantis: The Lost Empire weren't too bad either.
 I actually liked X2 and Shanghai Knights so much that I watched them more than once!

 The plane landed in Tokyo about 12 hours later.
 I was a little nervous because my father didn't accompany us - especially with the language barrier - but we passed customs and met up with Dad without issues.
 He then took us to Akihabara after we unpacked our stuff at the hotel.
 Akihabara was a place that made our first trip to Japan so much fun.